 Packets: Sent = 4, Received = 0, Lost = 4 (100% loss)

-To forward data between the VLANs, we need to use either layer 3 switch or a router, which we are going to do in the next lesson.
+To forward data between the VLANs, we need to use either a layer 3 switch or a router, which we are going to do in the next lesson.

 - LAN switches forward any BUM frame to all its ports except the port it received the frame on.
 This process is called flooding.

-- By default all connected devices are in the same broadcast domain (Vlan1).
+- By default, all connected devices are in the same broadcast domain (Vlan1).
 This is a scaling limitation and security vulnerability.

 - A general rule of thumb is that a VLAN = Broadcast Domain = Subnet.